 Meanwhile, suppose you’re trying to find a website’s outbound links.
 In that case, you’ll look for all hyperlinks pointing outwards from the website in question.

 To understand this, imagine the relationship between two websites, where one of the sites links to the other.
 If we set our reference point as the linking website, we can determine the link to be outbound.
 In contrast, if our reference point is the linked website, then the link is inbound.
 Here is an example of that backlink relationship for the two websites visualized:

-As you can see in the example above, the backlink created on webpage “A” points out towards webpage “B.” That link is an outbound link for web page “A” because it goes out of their website.
+As you can see in the example above, the backlink created on webpage “A” points out toward webpage “B.” That link is an outbound link for web page “A” because it goes out of their website.
 However, for webpage “B,” that link is an inbound link – since it’s coming in from another website.

 Links that are bound inwards to your website are called “inbound,” and links that are bound outwards of your website are called “outbound.”
 Inbound links are basically what you want to get to gain authority in Google’s eyes, and are these you want to track using a link tool.

 As we established, inbound links are all the links that point from other websites to your website.
 Inbound links are also known as backlinks.
 They are generally one of the strongest ranking factors for Google, especially when they are high-quality.